THE GOSPEL • JESUS IS THE CENTER

 Service is the overflow of discipleship!

 In simple words, Jesus commanded His disciples to “go and make disciples.”
-As we truly receive, remember, respond and rejoice in the gospel, it is only natural that we extend the gospel to a lost and dying world.
-We multiply the kingdom of God by living with the purpose to make God known and helping people meet, know and follow Jesus.
+As we truly receive, remember, respond, and rejoice in the gospel, it is only natural that we extend the gospel to a lost and dying world.
+We multiply the kingdom of God by living with the purpose to make God known by helping people meet, know, and follow Jesus.